BasedLinux/bsd/doc/manual/source/development/documentation.md

   There are countless links in the wild pointing to old versions of the manual.
   We want people to find up-to-date documentation when following popular advice.

-  - When moving files, update [redirects on nixos.org](https://github.com/NixOS/nixos-homepage/blob/master/netlify.toml).
+  - When moving files, update [redirects on basedlinux.org](https://github.com/BasedLinux/bsdos-homepage/blob/master/netlify.toml).

-    This is especially important when moving information out of the Nix manual to other resources.
+    This is especially important when moving information out of the Bsd manual to other resources.

-  - When changing anchors, update [client-side redirects](https://github.com/NixOS/nix/blob/master/doc/manual/redirects.js)
+  - When changing anchors, update [client-side redirects](https://github.com/BasedLinux/bsd/blob/master/doc/manual/redirects.js)

   The current setup is cumbersome, and help making better automation is appreciated.